 Remember how early on in the film C-3PO calls Luke "Sir Luke".
 What does Luke eventually become?
 A Jedi KNIGHT.

 The current state of the Jedi and their eventual return is brilliantly explored in the main theme of the Force.
-It starts off slow, and quiet, feeling almost tired and forlorn, with only a few instruments.
-Later, you add other instruments, as the Force begins to return.
+It starts off slow and quiet, feeling almost tired and forlorn, with only a few instruments.
+Later, other instruments come in, symbolizing increasing use of the good side of the Force.
 Eventually, it ends on a high and hopeful note, perfectly mirroring not just the first film, but all of them, even the prequels.
 It almost says, "no matter how bad things get, there is always hope."

 Seems rather odd that a Rebel movement fighting something like The Empire would emulate a Nazi rally from Triumph of the Will.
 However, a sizable chunk of the rebellion would have been made up from Imperial defectors, so of course they'd borrow from ceremonies they used to follow.